mmuratarat/mmuratarat.github.io/_posts/2019-08-21-decision-trees.md

 Another possibility to get simpler trees is *postpruning*, which in practice works better than preprunning.
 Tree growing is greedy and at each step, we can a decision, namely to generate a decision node and continue to further on, never backtracking, and trying out an altervative.
 The only exception is postprunning where we try to find and prune unnecessary subtrees.

-Any runing should reduce the size of a learning tree without reducing predictive accuracy as measured by a cross-validation set.
+Any pruning should reduce the size of a learning tree without reducing predictive accuracy as measured by a cross-validation set.

 Comparing preprunning and postprunning, we can say that preprunning is faster but postprunning generally leads to more accurate trees.